Zimbabwe Electricity Supply Authority: Current situation

 In general the power generation capacity in Zimbabwe is too small to meet demand from the industry and private householdings.
 Import of electricity from surrounding countries has eased the situation somewhat, but load shedding is used on a routine basis and some rural areas do not have electricity over long periods.
-Zimbabwe’s difficult economic situation causes part of the problems, as coal for power stations may at times not be produced in sufficient amounts.
+Zimbabwe's difficult economic situation causes part of the problems, as coal for power stations may at times not be produced in sufficient amounts.
 On the other hand, the economy is hampered by the unforeseeable energy situation.
 Recently the revival of the economy has increased demand.

 Situation for the power stations

 ZESA owns the Kariba Power Station together with its Zambian counterpart, ZESCO.
 The station is part of the Kariba Dam project, damming the Zambezi river.
 The Zimbabwean-owned capacity is said to be around 750 megawatts.
 ZESA also owns four thermal power stations, of which Hwange Thermal Power Station in the extreme west of the country is by far the largest with a theoretical capacity of about 920 megawatts.
 The other three at Harare, Bulawayo and Munyati have a nominal capacity of 270 megawatts combined.
 In the 2010s, the thermal power stations have only been producing small amounts or no electricity due to coal shortages and maintenance neglect.
 Botswana Power Corporation (BPC) and Namibia's NamPower have in 2009 made agreements to help ZESA to revive the capacity in exchange for power deliveries.
 Work on Hwange has led to a better situation and the three minor stations were scheduled to be revived in the first quarter of 2011.
 In December 2015 China agreed to provide a $1.2 billion loan to add 600 megawatts of generating capacity to the Hwange Thermal Power Station.
-ZESA officially files a law suit against Learned Hand Initiatives...for threatening its monopoly powers its says its quotes and books are now the major power stations ahead of Kariba and Hwange which is a big threat to the state owned enterprise...
+ZESA officially files a lawsuit against Learned Hand Initiatives...for threatening its monopoly powers its says its quotes and books are now the major power stations ahead of Kariba and Hwange which is a big threat to the state owned enterprise...